moderntribe/moose/README.md

 ## Requirements

-### Development

-* Git
-* Composer
-* Node v16.13.1 or higher & NPM v8.1.2 or higher
-* NVM is recommended for managing multiple versions of node on the same workstation.

-## Getting Started

 ### Local Development

 One of the goals of this starter is to allow developers to use whatever local development platform that works best for them.
 There are some details below for Lando and Local by Flywheel.
 If you are using a different environment, feel free to add it.